twelvelabs-io/twelvelabs-python/CONTRIBUTING.md

 - Reference any related issues in your pull request using the appropriate GitHub syntax.
 - Request reviewers for your pull request, and be open to feedback and suggestions.

-## Reporting Issues
+## Contributing and Issue Tracking

+We welcome your contributions and value your feedback for our SDK.
+If you encounter any issues, have feature requests, questions, or suggestions, we encourage you to use the [GitHub Issues](https://github.com/twelvelabs-io/twelvelabs-python/issues) page to communicate with us.
+Please follow the guidelines below when filing different types of issues.

+### Bug Reports

-If you encounter any issues while using the SDK, please help us by reporting them.
-Follow these steps to submit an issue:
+If you discover a bug, an error, or any unexpected behavior while using the SDK, please help us by submitting a bug report.
+To file a bug report, follow these steps:

+1. On the [Issues](https://github.com/twelvelabs-io/twelvelabs-python/issues) page, check that a similar issue does not already exist, and select the **New Issue** button.
+2. Provide a descriptive title for the issue that summarizes the problem.
+3. In the issue description, include the following details:
+	- Steps to reproduce the issue.
+	- Expected behavior.
+	- Actual behavior experienced.
+	- Any relevant screenshots, error messages or stack traces.
+5. Assign the `bug` label to the issue.
+6. Submit the issue.

+## Feature Requests
+If you have a feature or enhancement suggestion for the SDK, please submit a feature request.
+To file a feature request, follow these steps:

+1. On the [Issues](https://github.com/twelvelabs-io/twelvelabs-python/issues) page, check that a similar issue does not already exist, and select the **New Issue** button.
+2. Provide a concise and clear title that describes the requested feature.
+3. In the issue description, explain the rationale behind the feature request and any additional details that can help us understand your needs better.
+4. Assign the `enhancement` label to the issue.
+5. Submit the issue.

+## Questions and Support
+If you have a question about using the SDK or need support, we are here to assist you.
+To ask a question or request support, follow these steps:

-1. Go to the [Issues](https://github.com/twelvelabs-io/twelvelabs-python/issues) page on GitHub.
-2. Please check that an issue reporting the same problem does not already exist.
+1. On the [Issues](https://github.com/twelvelabs-io/twelvelabs-python/issues) page, check that a similar issue does not already exist, and select the **New Issue** button.
-3. Select the **New Issue** button and provide a descriptive title and detailed description of the issue.
+2. Provide a clear and concise title that summarizes your question or support request.
+3. In the issue description, ask your question or describe the support you require.
-4. Include the steps to reproduce the issue if possible.
+4. Assign the question label to the issue.
-5. Attach any relevant screenshots or error messages.
-6. When you've finished, select the **Submit New Issue** button.
+5. Submit the issue.

+## Other Issues
+If you have any other types of issues, such as documentation improvements, suggestions, or general feedback, please feel free to submit them as well.
+Please review the available tags in our issue tracker and choose the most appropriate tag that matches your issue.

+We appreciate your collaboration in properly tagging and categorizing issues.
+By doing so, we can effectively manage and address them, leading to a better experience for everyone.
+Thank you for your contribution!